FAQ: How to manage Windows 10 updates | ZDNet

 - Take control of your privacy in Windows 10

-And thus a new approach to Windows Update, whose goals are to have the majority of Windows users fully patched at all times, with only a few versions to support covering no more than a year or two.
+And thus a new approach to Windows Update, whose goals are to have the majority of Windows users fully patched at all times, with only a few versions to support and an installed base that is mostly running one of the two most recent versions.
+But pushback from frustrated customers has resulted in some major adjustments in 2018 and 2019.

-This FAQ covers the details you need to know.
+This FAQ covers the details you need to know, especially if you're the administrator in an unmanaged environment.

 What kind of updates are available for Windows 10?

-Note: This article has been updated multiple times since its initial publication.
-The most recent update was September 5, 2019, and includes details about important changes that were effective with version 1903.